wordplay-workshop/wordplay2020/index.markdown

 # layout: home
 layout: page
-title: /Overview
+title: /overview
 permalink: /
 ---
-# Wordplay: When Language Meets Games (NeurIPS 2020 Workshop)
+# Wordplay: When Language Meets Games (NeurIPS 2020 Workshop) <br />

-**Date and time: Full day workshop on Fri Dec 11<sup>th</sup> or Sat the 12<sup>th</sup>, TBD**
+Date and time: Full day workshop on Fri Dec 11<sup>th</sup> or Sat the 12<sup>th</sup>, TBD

-**Location: NeurIPS 2020 is a Virtual-only Conference**
+Location: NeurIPS 2020 is a Virtual-only Conference

 # One line version: Your one stop shop for all things interactive narrative + AI!

 ### The slightly longer version

 This workshop will focus on exploring the utility of interactive narratives, think everything from classic text-adventures like [Zork](http://textadventures.online/play/?story=http%3A%2F%2Fwww.ifarchive.org%2Fif-archive%2Fgames%2Fhugo%2Fhugozork.hex) to modern [Twine](https://twinery.org/) games, to fill a role as the learning environments of choice for language-based tasks including but not limited to storytelling.
 A previous iteration of this workshop took place very successfully with over a hundred attendees, also at NeurIPS, in 2018 and since then the community of people working in this area has rapidly increased.
 This workshop aims to be a centralized place where all researchers involved across a breadth of fields can interact and learn from each other.
 Furthermore, it will act as a showcase to the wider NLP/RL/Game communities on interactive narrative's place as a learning environment.
-The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.
+The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.  <br />

 We like all things:
-- Interactive narrative: whether it be game playing RL agents or game generation
+- Interactive narrative: game playing RL agents, game generation, etc.
 - Interactive language learning
 - Natural language generation
 - Improvisational storytelling